 Description

-DESCRIPTION: standing in the churchyard of St Paul the Apostle (Grade II-listed), to the west of the church, the memorial takes the form of a stone floriated cross head on a tapering octagonal shaft.
-The cross shaft rises from a plinth, octagonal on plan, with a moulded foot which is set on a two-stepped base, the lower step being square.
+The memorial features a stone floriated cross head on a tapering octagonal shaft.
+This cross shaft rises from an octagonal plinth with a moulded foot, which is set on a two-stepped base, with the lower step being square.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.